drashland/.github/CONTRIBUTING.md

 git checkout -b "123-fix-response-render-method"
 ```

-## Bug Reports
+## Reporting Bugs

-A bug is a *demonstrable problem* that is caused by the code in the repository.
-Good bug reports are extremely helpful, so thanks!
+A bug is a *demonstrable problem* that is caused by the code.
+Good bug reports are extremely helpful, so thank you!

-## Feature Requests
+## Requesting New Features

 We welcome all feature requests, but please take a moment to determine whether or not your idea fits with the scope and aims of the project.
-It is up to *you* to convince the maintainers of the merits of your feature(s).
+It is up to *you* to convince the maintainers of the merits of your feature request.
 Please provide as much detail and context as possible.
+Also, provide a use case for the feature.
+Providing a use case is ___required___.

-## Pull Requests
+## Creating A Pull Requests

-Please **ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code).
+Please **ask first** before embarking on any significant pull request (e.g., implementing features, refactoring code, etc.).
 Otherwise, you risk spending a lot of time working on something that the maintainers might not want to merge.

+Please make sure your pull request addresses the issue at hand ___without extra code bloat___.
+In other words, do not create a pull request with a complex solution to a simple problem.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project you want to work on.
 2. Clone your fork.